o2r-project/api/docs/compendium/candidate.md

 # Candidate process

-After upload a compendium is _not_ directly publicly available.
+After uploading a compendium is _not_ instantly publicly available.
-It is merely a **candidate**, because metadata must be complete for the compendium to be valid.
+It is merely a **candidate**, because metadata still must be completed for the compendium to be valid.

 The following process models this intermediate state of a compendium.